Legal and policy requirements for accessible websites

-This arguably puts responsibility on the public service to ensure its systems are accessible to disabled employees, including intranets and computer applications.
+This Act puts responsibility on the public service to ensure that its systems, including intranets and computer applications, are accessible to disabled employees.

-56 (2) For the purposes of this section, a good employer is an employer who operates a personnel policy containing provisions generally accepted as necessary for the fair and proper treatment of employees in all aspects of their employment, including provisions requiring —
+73 (3) In this section, a good employer is an employer who operates an employment policy containing provisions generally accepted as necessary for the fair and proper treatment of employees in all aspects of their employment, including for —

 (h) Recognition of the employment requirements of persons with disabilities.

 Public service and non-public service departments are required to implement the New Zealand Disability Strategy, as directed by Cabinet.

 The Ministry of Social Development (MSD) is asking New Zealand's central government organisations to endorse a commitment to deliver accessible public information, including websites, by having their chief executive and heads of information technology (IT) and communications sign the Accessibility Charter.